boypu123/My-Website/docs/README.md

 I am currently a first-year undergraduate at UCL in the MEng Mathematical Computation (new name as Computer Science and Mathematics) programme.
 My major interests lie in the field of mathematical foundations of computing, machine learning and educational system design.
 I enjoy solving problems and turning ideas into both proofs and codes.
 In my free time, I also like to study languages, explore societal topics and read books.

 ## Research Interests
-Mathematical foundations of machine learning, AI model verification, safety & policy, Game-theoretic modelling of learning system and educational fairness
+Mathematical foundations of machine learning, AI model verification, safety & policy, Algorithm ethics, Game-theoretic modelling of learning system and educational fairness

 ## Publications
  - Pu, H. & Yi, K. (2024).
 “A Comparative Analysis of EfficientNet and MobileNet Models’ Performance on Limited Datasets: An Example of American Sign Language Alphabet Detection.”
 Highlights in Science, Engineering and Technology, 94, 558–564.
 DOI: 10.54097/yh5d3s04